 Source: The National Anthem by Madison Rising

-My qualifications are as follows: I graduated cum laude from New York Law School and have been practicing law approximately sixteen years.
+My qualifications are as follows: I graduated cum laude from New York Law School and have been practicing law over two decades.
 Since that time have handled numerous matrimonial, support, custody cases, and appeals.
 Ehrenzweig has additionally been appointed by the courts in cases of guardianship matters, due to his experience as a Lieutenant of a NYPD Detective Squad (which cases which cases should not be spoken of).
 Ehrenzweig has also handled violent criminal cases where clients have had to do prison time.
 Ehrenzweig has appeared in actions including: matrimonial, custody. support matters, and personal injury cases.
 Ehrenzweig has also appeared in matrimonial, custody. support matters, and personal injury cases the Supreme Court in Bronx, Dutchess, Nassau, New York, Orange, Putnam, Queens, Suffolk, and Westchester Counties.
 I have additionally appeared in Family Court in most of the above counties as well as Staten Island.
 Further, Ehrenzweig has United States District Courts, for the Eastern and Southern Districts.
 Additionally, Ehrenzweig have perfected appeals in the First and Second Departments of the Appellate Division of NYS, and made application to the Court of Appeals.
 I have also represented police officers in the trial room and other servants in disciplinary proceedings.
 I have saved pensions for civil servants, their jobs and even obtained custody of a dog for one client.

-Mr. Ehrenzweig is an attorney practicing in Westchester, Putnam, Dutchess, Orange, and the surrounding NY counties.
+Mr. Ehrenzweig is an attorney practicing in Westchester, Putnam, Dutchess, Orange, the five boroughs and the surrounding NY counties.
 To understand his practice is to understand his biography.
 His belief is that you fight fire with water, not fire.

 Mr. Ehrenweig attended undergard school at Iowa State University.
 Thereat he developed an interest in the martial arts.
 He learned their tenants: Courtesy; integrity; perservance, self-control and an indomitable spirit.